ixudra/core/README.md

 ```

-Add the service provider to your app.php file
+Add the service provider to your `config/app.php` file

 ```php